Argonaemo/100-days-of-code/log.md

 **Today Progress**:Doesn't do code too much today, instead spent a lot of time designing and doing research for the database schema in this project.

 **Thoughts** : Got some ideas for the database schema, but still cant figured out which one is the best and most suitable for the project.

+### Day 55: 16 May 2022

+**Today Progress**: Continue working on the side project, adding read functionality from firebase firestore

+**Thoughts** : Still stuck on the database schema problem, maybe the only way is to write more code